adazzle/react-data-grid/README.md

 ###### `onCellContextMenu?: Maybe<(args: CellMouseArgs<R, SR>, event: CellMouseEvent) => void>`

 Callback triggered when a cell is right-clicked.
+This prop is passed to the `<Cell />` component so avoid recreating it on every render.

 ```tsx
 function onCellContextMenu(args: CellMouseArgs<R, SR>, event: CellMouseEvent) {